-The Fund may engage in transactions in FDI for the purposes of efficient portfolio management and/or to protect against exchange risks, within the conditions and limits laid down by the Central Bank from time to time.
+The Fund may engage in transactions in FDIs for the hedging and/or efficient portfolio management purposes, within the conditions and limits laid down by the Central Bank from time to time.
 The Investment Manager will look to ensure that the techniques and instruments used are economically appropriate in that they will be realised in a cost-effective way.
-Such techniques and instruments (details of which are outlined below) include currency swaps, currency options, futures and forward foreign exchange contracts.
-The Fund may also use any such FDI to gain exposures to currencies, interest rates, instruments, markets, reference rates (e.g. SONIA or EURIBOR) or financial indices (subject to the Central Bank Rules), for the purposes of hedging against market risk provided that the Fund may not have an indirect exposure to an instrument, issuer or currency to which it cannot have a direct exposure.
+Such techniques and instruments (details of which are outlined below) include forwards, swaps and options.

-The following is a description of types of FDI in which the Fund may invest and their purpose:
+The following includes descriptions of the types of FDI in which the Fund may invest and their purpose:

-Forwards
+FX Forwards

-Forward currency contracts can be used to hedge against currency risk that has resulted from assets held by the Fund that are not in the Base Currency.
-The Fund, may, for example, use forward currency contracts by selling forward a foreign currency against the Base Currency to protect the Fund from foreign exchange rate risk that has arisen from holding assets in that currency.
-Interest rate forwards determine an interest rate to be paid or received on an obligation beginning at a start date sometime in the future and may be used to hedge against the risk that the market may move against the primary investments of the Fund in order that in such circumstances the Fund may be in a position to gain from the forward contract and offset any losses.
-Forward contracts can be cash settled between the parties.
-These contracts cannot be readily transferred.
-The Fund's use of forward foreign exchange contracts may include altering the currency exposure of securities held, hedging against exchange risks, increasing exposure to a currency, and shifting exposure to currency fluctuations from one currency to another.
+Forward currency contracts can be used to hedge against currency risk resulting from assets held by the Fund that are not in the Base Currency.
+The Fund may, for example, use forward currency contracts by selling forward a foreign currency against the Base Currency, to protect the Fund from foreign exchange rate risk that has arisen from holding assets in that currency.
+The Fund's use of forward foreign exchange contracts may include altering the currency exposure of securities held.